-Rebekah is the Executive Director of Hope Works Community Development located in the Woodlawn community on the Southside of Chicago.
-Hope Works mission is to empower our neighbors to be active catalysts of and participants in a flourishing Southside of Chicago community.
-Through Hope Works, Rebekah is committed to creating opportunities for comprehensive growth in Chicago.
+Rebekah is the Executive Director of One on One, located in the Woodlawn community on the Southside of Chicago.
+One on One's mission is to empower our neighbors to be active catalysts of and participants in a flourishing Southside of Chicago community.
+Through One on One, Rebekah is committed to creating opportunities for comprehensive growth in Chicago.

 Rebekah received a B.A. in International Relations from Wheaton College in 2012.
 After Wheaton, Rebekah developed and launched asset development programming for recently arrived refugees in the Chicagoland area.
 Rebekah has worked with program design and implementation locally, nationally, and internationally within a variety of cultural contexts.
 Originally from Missoula, Montana, Rebekah enjoys outdoor adventuring, travel, and exploring the intricacies of Chicago.

 Charles Moffett ’68

 Charlie retired as a Managing Director of JP Morgan Chase after serving 38 years in Chicago, Atlanta, Singapore, and Hong Kong, where he managed different segments of JP Morgan's business in real estate, corporate finance, and investment banking.
 He serves on the board and executive committee of Daystar School, a 300-student private Christian elementary school located in Chicago's South Loop, and is active in real estate, private investments, and Christian missions, both in the U.S. and overseas.